benevolent-games/sparrow/readme.md

     },
   })
   ```
-  - This isn't necessary, you can just ignore prospects and only concern yourself with connections.
+  - This isn't necessary, you can just ignore prospects and only concern yourself with connections, if you like.
-  - Prospects are an opportunity for you to display the activity of attempted connections as they're in progress.
+  - Prospects exists as your opportunity to display the activity of attempted connections as they're in progress.

 <br/>

-## 🔗 Custom URLs
+## 🔗 Custom URLs and RTCConfiguration
 - `Sparrow.host` and `Sparrow.join` both accept these common options
   ```ts
   import {Sparrow} from "sparrow-rtc"